JessHatfield/Endpoint-Credit-Calculator/README.md

 # Orbital Witness Backend Engineering Task - Copilot Usage Endpoint

+## The Task

+I was asked to build a simple python API to calculate the usage cost of the Orbital Copilot service

+Full details can be found [here](https://orbitalwitness.notion.site/Backend-Engineering-Task-1281572580cc80fc9152f1c3c076cd30)

 ## About My Solution

-I've used FastAPI to build a small service to calculate usage costs for the Orbital Copilot product.
+I've used FastAPI to build a small API to calculate usage costs for the Orbital Copilot product.

 This my first time using FastAPI, I chose to use it here:
 - Orbital Witness already use FastAPI in their tech stack and I wanted to get more experience with